modflowpy/pymake/README.md

 options:
-  -h, --help            show this help message and exit -fc {ifort,mpiifort,gfortran,none}
+  -h, --help            show this help message and exit -fc FC                Fortran compiler to use.
+A version suffix, for example gfortran-13, can be
+                        included.
+Valid compilers are ifort, mpiifort, gfortran, and none.
-                        Fortran compiler to use. (default is gfortran) -cc {gcc,clang,clang++,icc,icl,mpiicc,g++,cl,none}
+                        (default is gfortran)
+  -cc CC                C/C++ compiler to use.
+A version suffix, for example gcc-13, can be
-                        C/C++ compiler to use. (default is gcc) -ar {ia32,ia32_intel64,intel64}, --arch {ia32,ia32_intel64,intel64}
+                        included.
+Valid compilers are gcc, clang, clang++, icc, icl, mpiicc, g++, cl, and none. (default is gcc) -ar {ia32,ia32_intel64,intel64}, --arch {ia32,ia32_intel64,intel64}
+                        Architecture to use for Intel and Microsoft compilers on Windows. (default is intel64)
+  -mc, --makeclean      Clean temporary object, module, and source files when done. (default is
+                        False)
-                        Architecture to use for Intel and Microsoft compilers on Windows. (default is intel64) -mc, --makeclean      Clean temporary object, module, and source files when done. (default is False) -dbl, --double        Force double precision. (default is False) -dbg, --debug         Create debug version. (default is False) -e, --expedite        Only compile out of date source files.
-Clean must not have been used on previous build. (default is False)
+  -dbl, --double        Force double precision. (default is False) -dbg, --debug         Create debug version. (default is False) -e, --expedite        Only compile out of date source files.
+Clean must not have been used on
-  -dr, --dryrun         Do not actually compile.
+                        previous build. (default is False) -dr, --dryrun         Do not actually compile.
 Files will be deleted, if --makeclean is used.
-Does not work yet for ifort. (default is False)
-  -sd, --subdirs        Include source files in srcdir subdirectories. (default is None) -ff FFLAGS, --fflags FFLAGS
+                        Does not work yet for ifort. (default is False) -sd, --subdirs        Include source files in srcdir subdirectories. (default is None) -ff FFLAGS, --fflags FFLAGS
                         Additional Fortran compiler flags.
-Fortran compiler flags should be enclosed in quotes and start with a blank space or separated from the name (-ff or --fflags) with a equal sign
-                        (-ff='-O3'). (default is None) -cf CFLAGS, --cflags CFLAGS
+Fortran compiler flags should be enclosed in quotes and start with a blank space or separated from the name (-ff or --fflags) with a equal sign (-ff='-O3'). (default is None) -cf CFLAGS, --cflags CFLAGS
                         Additional C/C++ compiler flags.
-C/C++ compiler flags should be enclosed in quotes and start with a blank space or separated from the name (-cf or --cflags) with a equal sign
-                        (-cf='-O3'). (default is None) -sl {-lc,-lm}, --syslibs {-lc,-lm}
+C/C++ compiler flags should be enclosed in quotes and start with a blank space or separated from the name (-cf or --cflags) with a equal sign (-cf='-O3'). (default is None) -sl {-lc,-lm}, --syslibs {-lc,-lm}
                         Linker system libraries.
-Linker libraries should be enclosed in quotes and start with a blank space or separated from the name (-sl or --syslibs) with a equal sign (-sl='-libgcc').
-                        (default is None)
+Linker libraries should be enclosed in quotes and start with a blank space or separated from the name (-sl or --syslibs) with a equal sign (-sl='-libgcc'). (default is None) -mf, --makefile       Create a GNU make makefile. (default is False) -md MAKEFILEDIR, --makefiledir MAKEFILEDIR
-  -mf, --makefile       Create a GNU make makefile. (default is False) -md, --makefiledir    GNU make makefile directory. (default is '.')
+                        GNU make makefile directory. (default is '.')
   -cs COMMONSRC, --commonsrc COMMONSRC
                         Additional directory with common source files. (default is None) -ef EXTRAFILES, --extrafiles EXTRAFILES
-                        List of extra source files to include in the compilation. extrafiles can be either a list of files or the name of a text file that contains a list of files. (default is None)
-  -exf EXCLUDEFILES, --excludefiles EXCLUDEFILES
+                        List of extra source files to include in the compilation. extrafiles can be either a list of files or the name of a text file that contains a list of files. (default is None) -exf EXCLUDEFILES, --excludefiles EXCLUDEFILES
-                        List of extra source files to exclude from the compilation. excludefiles can be either a list of files or the name of a text file that contains a list of files. (default is None)
-  -so, --sharedobject   Create shared object or dll on Windows. (default is False) -ad APPDIR, --appdir APPDIR
+                        List of extra source files to exclude from the compilation. excludefiles can be either a list of files or the name of a text file that contains a list of files. (default is None) -so, --sharedobject   Create shared object or dll on Windows. (default is False) -ad APPDIR, --appdir APPDIR
                         Target path that overrides path defined target path (default is None)